 David is an active member of the New Zealand Dental Association, Fellow of the New Zealand Dental Association, New Zealand Society of Endodontics, Australian Society of Endodontology, Australian and New Zealand Academy of Endodontics, International Association of Dental Traumatology and the American Association of Endodontics.
 He has presented numerous lectures and hands-on training courses in endodontics and remains active in the area of continuing professional development throughout New Zealand and overseas.

-David is supported by:
+David and Nina are supported by:

 Experienced specialist dental assistant who joined the practice in 2009 after 7 years working as a clinical assistant and practice administrator in a general dental practice.

 Nikki is an experienced dental assistant who has recently joined EndoSure after working in general practice for many years